Public Health Blog

 Dr. Jett is passionate about improving communities and addressing issues involving the Social Determinants of Health such as housing, women’s health services, men’s health, tobacco, homelessness, gun violence, climate change, and health inequities.

-Currently, Dr. Jett is Major in the Rhode Island Air National Guard where his latest assignment was in Senegal, Africa assisting with the Ebola Virus Outbreak.
+Currently, Dr. Jett is Lieutenant Colonel in the Rhode Island Air National Guard where his latest assignment was in Senegal, Africa assisting with the Ebola Virus Outbreak.
 Dr. Jett is a national leader in public health as Past President of the National Association of County and City Health Officials (NACCHO).
 He is a member of Leadership Seminole Class 23, American Public Health Association, and honorary member of Kentucky’s Delta Omega Public Health Society.
 Dr. Jett has authored numerous publications and acquired millions of dollars for local health department’s infrastructure over a 20-year career.

 In 2011, he completed the National Public Health Leadership Institute at the University of North Carolina at Chapel Hill.
 He received the Bronze Star Medal from serving in Operation Iraqi Freedom from 2006-2008.
 Dr. Jett received a Mayor’s Citation in 2005 from the Mayor of Louisville, Kentucky for his distinguished service and contribution to the betterment of the city and its people.

 Dr. Jett holds a Doctorate of Public Health with emphasis in Preventive Medicine from the University of Kentucky, Master of Science degree from the University of Tennessee in Bio-Systems Engineering, and Bachelors of Science in Agricultural Statistics from Tennessee State University.